TacoScheltema/create-gitlab-issue/README.md

 It will install in `~/.local/bin/` so you'll need to make sure to add this to your `PATH`

+### Authentication

+add a Gitlab authentication token to a file called `~/.gitlab-token` in your homedirectory.

 ## Upgrade

 To upgrade, from the cloned repo directory run the following